-Like many of our guests Sue and I originally washed up on Tobago as travellers seeking a place to escape from the world for a while; to relax, rejuvenate our energies, and reconnect with the simple things in life.
+Like many of our guests, we originally washed up on Tobago as travellers seeking a place to escape from the world for a while; to relax, rejuvenate our energies, and reconnect with the simple things in life.
 We were enchanted by Tobago’s raw beauty and laid back fun-loving local people.
 On discovering Castara we were utterly seduced – this was the place to be!

 On our next visit, we met Porridge.
 He was on the beach, selling red snapper freshly caught in the fish traps he pulled in each week with his friend Sherwin.
 After buying fish for a couple of days, we started to get to know one another, and we invited Porridge and Sherwin over for dinner.
-Dining on the fresh fish and a few Caribs, our friendship was born, and it’s a friendship that continues to this day.
+Dining on the fresh fish and a few Caribs, our friendship was born and continues to this day.

 I began to dream of creating somewhere that embraced life’s simple luxuries and celebrated the gorgeous surroundings.
 When Porridge told us of a piece of land up above the Bay, we scrambled up the hill but initially couldn’t see a thing for bamboo.
 Porridge got out his machete and hacked through the bush, revealing to us the spectacular views that can be enjoyed today.
 We shook hands with the seller there and then, and haven’t looked back.